AsthaShaw/FileAndErrorHandlingPython/README.md

 # FileAndErrorHandlingPython

-This lesson was about text file handling in python along with OS module and Exception.
+This lesson is about text file handling in python along with OS module and Exception.